 - Accept the folder location and provide a name to the template.
 Remember, the template must be named Blank.pot, as shown highlighted in red within Figure 5.

 Figure 6: Click to find out the path to the folder

 - Hereafter, when you choose the File | New menu option, or even just launch PowerPoint.
 Then, a presentation will be created based on the template you choose as the default blank template.

 Depending upon your version of Windows, the following are the correct folders for the default template (Blank.pot).
 Substitute your user name for <UserName>.

 Template: C:\Documents and Settings\<UserName>\Application Data\Microsoft\Templates

-Change the Default Theme in PowerPoint 2011 for Mac
+Change the Default Template or Theme in PowerPoint 2011 for Mac

 Change the Default Template or Theme in PowerPoint 2010 for Windows